 Lactose intolerance and cow's milk protein allergy are two common reasons for avoiding dairy foods.

-The most common type of lactose intolerance is primary lactose intolerance, which affects more than 70% of the world’s population (1).
+The most common type of lactose intolerance is primary lactose intolerance, which affects approximately 70% of the world’s population (1).
 Additionally, cow's milk protein allergy is reported in approximately 2-5% of children, making it one of the most common allergies seen in infants and children (2,3,4).

 1. Heyman MB (2006).
 Lactose Intolerance in Infants, Children and Adolescents.
 Pediatrics;118:1279-1286.